 When you make online purchases, always use a credit card instead of a debit card.
 Credit cards offer much more protection if someone steals your number and makes fraudulent purchases without your knowledge.

 If you’re uncomfortable entering your credit card number on a web site, don’t swear off online shopping.
 Some card issuers offer virtual credit cards, which are designed to be used online in place of your real credit card number.
 A virtual card has a temporary number that can only be used once or with a specific merchant, so a criminal would be out of luck if they stole it.
-You can also try a service such as eBillMe, which allows you to shop online without a credit card.
+You can also use a virtual credit card number, which allows you to shop online without exposing your credit card number to vendors.

 Tip #6: Review Your Account Statements